Porosity: Common Welding Issues and How to Avoid Them

 The Importance of a Clean Work Surface

-When it comes to avoiding weld defects, the most important factor is ensuring that the work surface isdreamstime_s_204492534.jpg clean and free of contamination.
+When it comes to avoiding weld defects, the most important factor is ensuring that the work surface is clean and free of contamination.
 Dust, oils, and other contaminants can easily contaminate the welding process and lead to porosity.
 Properly cleaning the surface is essential to achieve a smooth, consistent weld.
 Additionally, it is important to make sure that the parent material is of good quality, with minimal impurities that could interfere with the welding process.

 2 of the most important steps to cleaning your workpiece are facing and wiping down with alcohol.
 Facing removes oxidation on the face after it's been exposed to oxygen for an extended period of time.
 Alcohol prep the work surface by cleaning off any oils or contact contaminants when fixing the piece to its final setting.
 (Note: check your workpiece composition to ensure alcohol is not going to damage the finished product).